On the Day of the TExMaT Test

 - You may be required to provide a supplemental ID if the test administrator questions your primary ID document and/or if your primary ID document is otherwise acceptable but does not bear your full name, photograph or signature.

-- Supplemental ID documents may not be used to resolve last-name discrepancies.
+- Supplemental ID documents may not be used to resolve name discrepancies.
 The last name on your primary ID must match (excluding hyphens, accents and spaces) the name on your admission ticket.

 The following ID documents are generally acceptable as supplemental ID: